carlsmith/htme/README.md

-# The Hypertext Markup Engine
+# Hypertext Markup Engine

-HTME is a simple, Pythonic library for creating and maintaining HTML5 documents, with inline SVG and MathML support built in.
+> HTME: HTML for Python

+The Hypertext Markup Engine (HTME) aims to replace templating languages (like Jinja 2) and crude DSLs (like Stan) with a Pythonic way to express HTML trees and documents (with inline SVG and MathML support).

 ## Hello World